 To think that it would be as easy as cutting this old faucet out and simply installing the new one in its place was probably a bit naive because that is not how it happened.
 Nothing lined up correctly so I spent a couple of hours using the old copper joints and tubing to make a map of how the new one would go in.
 Time well spent let me tell you.
 Here is what I had after the cut out:

-The first month is behind me and all though it feels like not much has been done I know that a lot of foundational work is being completed that prepares me for the other projects.
+The first month is behind me and although it feels like not much has been done I know that a lot of foundational work is being completed that prepares me for the other projects.
 I’m thinking the next four weeks will show some amazing progress…

 In the first month I’ve spent about $4700.00.
 A little over 3200 was for new windows and doors and 1500 was for the electrical upgrades.
 The next four weeks will see several thousand more dollars go out, but by then should be able to see the beginnings of a home.
 Onward and upward!!